This information describes the symptoms, causes, prevention, and treatment of constipation.

 - You have not had a bowel movement for 2 days.

-- You have diarrhea after taking any of the medicines listed above.
+- You have diarrhea after taking any of the medications listed above.
 Do not take any medication to manage the diarrhea without speaking to your doctor or nurse first.